ranelle-gomez/object-oriented-python-calculator/README.md

 ![Project Image](calculator_interface.png)

-> "I can only dream of a calculator that uses little parts of itself to solve large problems!" the unlucky soul thought before this program was written.
+> "I can only dream of a calculator that uses little parts of itself to solve large problems," the unlucky soul thought before this program was written.

 ---